 Client to server authentication is based on OpenID-Connect.
 Three parties are involved:

-User or external app sending a request to Orchestrate.
+Client - User or external app sending a request to Orchestrate.

-Orchestrate microservice receiving a request.
+Server - Orchestrate microservice receiving a request.

-Authentication occurs in two steps:
+Authentication occurs in multiple steps:

 The Prometheus HTTP endpoints for metrics (by default, on port 8082) are not protected by authentication.
 To hide the metrics endpoint externally, do not expose the endpoint when configuring the ingress to your Kubernetes cluster.
 The Orchestrate Helm charts have an example.